cloudboostingservice/Dayrize-SRE-Study-docs/_sources/autoapi/app/controllers/products/index.rst

    Validates the required fields in a review's data.

-   This function checks if the 'description' and 'calification' fields are present in the review data.
+   This function checks if the 'description' and 'rating' fields are present in the review data.
 If not, it raises a CustomError.

    :param product: The review data to validate.